gravity182/homeserver/README.md

 - SSO authentication powered by [Authentik](https://github.com/goauthentik/authentik)
 - Automatic TLS certificates provisioning powered by [cert-manager](https://github.com/cert-manager/cert-manager)
 - Scheduled server backups powered by [Backrest](https://github.com/garethgeorge/backrest) and backed by [restic](https://github.com/restic/restic)
-- VPN support - every service can connect to a WireGuard VPN.
+- VPN support - every service can route its traffic through a WireGuard VPN.
 This is especially actual for such services as qBitTorrent for smooth Linux ISO downloading
 - Proper file permissions handling - you will never encounter permission issues
 - Follows best security practices - containers are running as a non-root user and with a read-only filesystem